SimonSubokLee/ston-docs-son/admin/log.kr.rst

     2012.06.27 17:40:00 357 901 192.168.0.13 GET i.example.com /exB2.jpg 115.71.9.136 200 - - - 8150 189 273 8150 13 0 0 9 4 - no-cache 80 - 35 cache
     2012.06.27 17:40:00 357 901 192.168.0.13 GET i.example.com /exB3.jpg 115.71.9.136 200 - - - 8150 189 273 8150 13 0 0 9 4 - - 80 - 35 cache

-If there is an origin server failure, an error log starting with #[ERROR:xx] is recorded.
+If there is an origin server failure, an error log starting with #[ERROR:xx] will be recorded.
-Each fields are distinguished by an empty space, and each field specifies the following.
+Each field is distinguished by an empty space, and each field specifies the following:

 .. figure:: img/time_taken.jpg
    :align: center